Enroll

 What is the DUAL LANGUAGE program and how do I apply?

 BPS proudly offers dual language programs where students learn to read, write, and speak in two languages: Unidos- English/Portuguese, Juntos-English/Spanish and Amitié-English/French.
 All three dual language programs are located at the George Global Studies School.
-Due to high demand, incoming Kindergarten students are selected through a lottery that will be held virtually on Wednesday, May 28, 2025 at 1:00 pm.
+Due to high demand, incoming Kindergarten students are selected through a lottery that was held virtually on May 28, 2025.

 - Final acceptance will be contingent upon the results of the screening and attending the mandatory family orientation session.